Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

-# 12-mini-games
+# 14-mini-standard-library-games

-12 mini games created with standard library that scales in complexity.
+A collection of 12 mini games created with standard library that scales in complexity.
 Good for beginners looking for examples of games to learn from.
-I have done some 'notes' to explain the more complicated code but if you do not understand something best thing to do is to google it
+I have done some 'notes' to explain the more complicated code but if you do not understand something best thing to do is to google it.

+I have also added a couple of bonus games that doesn't fit within the collection for additional examples and reference.

 A) Dice with Death = Simple dice game with death, you win you live.
 You lose, your soul is his.
 This is a very basic game using USER-DEFINED and IN BUILT functions/methods, also demonstrate 'IMPORT' from 'RANDOM' module.